bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## Setup

 `<router-outlet>`, which handles routing to a component based on a url, was added to our **src/app/app.component.html** file when we first generated our app.
 But since that time, we added components to that view.
-Let's remove those components because `<router-outlet>` will handle showing those components going forward.
+Let’s remove those components because `<router-outlet>` will handle showing those components going forward.

 ✏️ Update **src/app/app.component.html** to: